 Setting SMART goals ensures your digital marketing strategy is straightforward to update and monitor.
 When organizations determine goals, they gravitate towards qualitative objectives that deal with questions like: “Do we want to improve brand visibility?
 Or: “How can we increase brand loyalty?”
 These are necessary inquiries that, while achievable, are astonishingly difficult to measure.

 Abstract concepts aren’t useful unless incorporated into a SMART goal framework with quantitative marketing targets.
-Concrete digital marketing goals with a corresponding and realistic timeline might look something like this, for example:
+Concrete digital marketing goals with a corresponding and realistic digital marketing timeline might look something like this, for example:

 All marketing strategy goals should provide insightful information about progress towards them.
 Becoming an industry-leading business requires a set of quantitative measures of things like sales, innovation, market share, and profitability in comparison to competitors.
 Therefore, clear goals combine quantitative and qualitative measures, underscored by a range of quantitative key performance indicators.